rahp124/story-ensemble-v2/docs/2024-07-15-pilot-feedback.md

 ---

+- [ ] Prompt tuning - adjust fields to be generated
 - [ ] Prompt tuning - Less feedback
 - [ ] Switch to using system messages
 - [ ] gpt-4o mini